-Faculty, staff, and students who have not been vaccinated and have had known close contact (i.e., within 6 feet for a cumulative total of 15 minutes or more over a 24-hour period) with someone who has tested positive for COVID-19 should self-quarantine off campus for 10 days from the date of last known exposure or after day seven after receiving a negative test result.
+Faculty, staff, and students who have not been vaccinated and have had known close contact should self-quarantine off campus for 10 days from the date of last known exposure or after day seven after receiving a negative test result.
 (The test must occur on day five or later.)
-Anyone testing positive for COVID-19, with the exception of students tested at Health Services, should fill out the Close Contact or Personal Diagnosis form.